>

 The original idea came from Savourna Stevenson.
 It was a project of updated border ballads.
 I think I did about five of which three went on Singing the Storm.
 I knew the basic ballad story of this one with two lovers dying and the rose and briar entwining on the grave.
 It just seemed a silly way round to do things!
 So I wrote a sensible version of the ballad.

 Pilgrims’ Way sang Maybe Then I’ll Be a Rose in 2010 on their eponymous debut EP, Pilgrims’ Way, and in 2016 on their Fellside CD Red Diesel.
-They commented in their EP’s sleeve notes:
+They noted on their EP:

 Not so much as a single occasional table in sight in this beautiful song from Les Barker.
 A realist’s love song!